swanson/no-extra-points/_posts/2019-02-13-rb-platoon-report-week-01.md

 **Bellcow: Tarean Folston**

-Tarean Folston is the weakest of the three bell cows backs despite logging some serious usage.
+Tarean Folston is the weakest of the three bell cows backs, despite logging some serious usage.
 Twenty routes run is very impressive, as was Folston's 64% touch percentage.
 He had one drop, but he hauled in his other three targets for 13 yards.

 Folston's efficiency was down and he needs to up that if he wants to maintain RB1 status.
 However, being on the field this much and running this many routes will translate to fantasy points.
 Folston is one of the more underrated RBs and is my overall RB4 on the week.

 **Part time 3rd down back: Denard Robinson**

 While Denard Robinson gets some credit for playing 6 third downs, he doesn’t quite get the designation of third-down back.
 Robinson needs to run a few more routes and get some more targets.
 He had an acceptable 30% snap count and he should see more targets as the Legends are likely to be down in games a lot this season.

-Mny owners drafted Robinson in the first round and it’s not going to be thrilling to get RB2 production out of him.
+My owners drafted Robinson in the first round and it’s not going to be thrilling to get RB2 production out of him.
 But it could be worse: you could have picked Aaron Murray!

 **Deep backup: Lawrence Pittman**

 Pittman saw a grand total of one snap before the final drive.
-His 8.0 ypc was accumulated on draw plays when the Apollos had already won the game and you don’t want to rely on this production to continue.
+His 8.0 YPC was accumulated on draw plays when the Apollos had already won the game and you don’t want to rely on this production to continue.

 # Leaderboard